marjanfaizi/MSModDetector/README.md

 The profile raw I2MS data and the metadata table should be stored in the "raw_data" directory.
 The metadata file should contain informtation about the file names of the raw data, their condition and the replicate number.
 See in the "raw_data" directory for an example table.

 ### Fasta file
-The fasta file containing the sequence of the protein of interest can be downloaded from https://www.uniprot.org or any other protein sequence database.
+The fasta file containing the sequence of the protein of interest can be downloaded from https://www.uniprot.org (or any other protein sequence database).

 ### Modification table
 The modification table should contain the following columns: